anonymous-editor/BRMM/JSONEDITING.md

 - Discord: Provide everything in the file attachment's url up to and including the `?` symbol.
 Another example is provided below.
     * Original URL: `https://cdn.discordapp.com/attachments/751767065970475093/1188166613237772488/AdvancedScopes_RD_BOOSTY.zip?ex=65998963&is=65871463&hm=797a20e50d5b7d1ba18e31048b97484174ede19056c0142bd659361d72d0fda1&`
     * Modified URL: `https://cdn.discordapp.com/attachments/751767065970475093/1188166613237772488/AdvancedScopes_RD_BOOSTY.zip?`

+- Github: Provide the link by right-clicking on the hyperlink to the zip file, and then copy it into the `install` section.

 ### "installpath/deinstallpath"